andreasm80/blog.local/content/post/2023-04-14-tanzu-with-vsphere-multi-t0/index.md

 As mentioned above, these routes is maybe easier to create after we have created the vSphere Network with the correct network definition as we can see them being realized in the NSX manager.

+{{% notice warning "Info" %}}

-***By adding these static routes on the T0 level as I have done, means this traffic will never leave the Tier-0s, it will go over the linknet between the Tier-0 ***
+By adding these static routes on the T0 level as I have done, means this traffic will never leave the Tier-0s, it will go over the linknet between the Tier-0s

+{{% /notice %}}

+{{% notice tip "Info" %}}

+These routes are necessary for the Supervisor and the TKC cluster to be able to reach each others.
+If they cant, deployment of the TKC clusters will fail, it will just deploy the first Control Plane node and stop there)

+{{% /notice %}}

 ### Create a vSphere Namespace to use our new Tier-0